-Students withdrawing from a college or from courses for one of the following reasons must submit a written request for a refund.
+Students who wish to withdraw from all registered courses in a semester for the following reasons must submit a written request for a refund.

 - Student with a serious illness, verifiable by a doctor's written statement that the illness prevents the student from attending all classes for the semester.
 The doctor's statement must be submitted with refund request, and any other documents that will help substantiate your request. - 2.
 Serious illness of an immediate family member that prevents the student from attending all classes for the semester.
 Immediate family members include spouse/partner, father, mother, grandfather, grandmother, child, foster child, grandchild, stepchild in any one incident.
-Serious illness verifiable by a doctor's written statement that the illness prevents the student from attending all classes for the semester. - Death of a student's spouse/partner, child, or parent that prevents the student from attending all classes for the semester.
+Serious illness verifiable by a doctor's written statement that the illness prevents the student from attending all classes for the semester.

+- Death of a student's spouse/partner, child, or parent that prevents the student from attending all classes for the semester.
 Copy of death certificate must be submitted. - 4.
 Death of a student.
-Copy of death certificate must be submitted - 5.
-Student is in the Armed Forces and is called to active duty and assigned to a duty station, verifiable by a copy of the orders, will be allowed to withdraw and receive a 100% refund/waiver of tuition, provided courses have not been completed
+Copy of death certificate must be submitted. - Student is in the Armed Forces and is called to active duty and assigned to a duty station, verifiable by a copy of the orders, will be allowed to withdraw and receive a 100% refund/waiver of tuition, provided courses have not been completed.

 Requests for a total withdrawal from the college or courses for one of the above reasons may result in a class credit, provided courses have not been completed.
-All decisions made by the college are final.
+All decisions made by the College are final.